apache/arrow-site/security.md

 # Reporting Security Issues

-We take security seriously and would like usage our project to be as robust and dependable as possible.
+We take security seriously and would like our project to be as robust and dependable as possible.
 If you believe to have found a security bug, please do not file a public issue.